Jasefig/daily-pennsylvanian-headline-scraper/README.md

 # Updates:

-This tempelate has been repurposed to aquire the top headline from the PR-blog page.
+This template has been repurposed to aquire the top headline from the PR-blog page.
 This was done by making changes to the scrape_data_point point function in script.py.
 Specifically changes were made from the site the site for the request.get call as